Fredericksburg is at the heart of Texas Hill County

 View GreatSchools Rating Methodology

 Own a piece of Hill Country paradise at Firefly Resort, voted Best Luxury RV & Tiny Home Resort in Texas by USA Today in 2024.
-Lot #372 is located on a back corner with more privacy than most & is enhanced w/several trees.
-Phase 3 of this gated community is nearly finished and coming in spring of 2025.
-The amazing amenities an adult-only heated pool, enclosed clubhouse, pickle ball courts, dog
+Lot #372 is located on a back of Phase 3 with more privacy.
+The amazing amenities in Phase 3 include a heated pool, enclosed clubhouse, pickle ball courts, dog park, and a live entertainment stage.
+Full use of existing amenities in Phase 1 is yours as well.
+The

 Discover the perfect blend of comfort and convenience at Barons Park, where our upscale apartments in Fredericksburg, TX redefine modern living.
 Enjoy modern amenities like high-speed internet, in-unit washer and dryer, and a range of community features including a pickleball court and observation deck.
 With close access to shopping and dining, and spacious floor plans designed to meet your